 {Talk about some of the things you've worked on at GitLab, a bit about your role and what you do for fun!
 Link to your personal README if you have one.}

 This welcome email is one of my first onboarding buddy tasks.
 It is sent to your personal email address because your GitLab email is meant to be accessible to you starting on your first day only.
 Also, sometimes a new hire may have questions that they would feel more comfortable asking their onboarding buddy versus their manager or recruiter.
-Other than this instance and thread, I will not send you any other messages to your personal email address, as we truly believe in a healthy work/life balance at GitLab!
+Other than this email thread and a Zoom invitation to say hello, I won’t send you any other messages to your personal email address, as we truly believe in a healthy work/life balance at GitLab!

-On the morning of your first day, whenever you wish to start (there is no required start time!), you will find a welcome email from GitLab in your personal email inbox.
-It should have been sent around 6am local time in your country.
-Please check your spam folder if you don't see it right away.
-The email will start:
+On the morning of your first day, whenever you wish to start (there is no required start time!), you’ll find a welcome email from GitLab in your personal email inbox.
+It should have been sent around 06:00 local time in your country.
+Please check your spam folder if you don’t see it right away.
+The email starts with:

 Hi {Name},